Léon Compère-Léandre

-Léon Compère-Léandre (1874?–1936) was a Martiniquais shoemaker in Saint-Pierre on the French Caribbean island of Martinique when Mount Pelée erupted on May 8, 1902, and destroyed the town.
+Léon Compère-Léandre (c.1874–1936) was a Martiniquais shoemaker in Saint-Pierre on the French Caribbean island of Martinique when Mount Pelée erupted on 8 May 1902, and destroyed the town.
 He was one of only two (arguably three) known survivors.

-His own description of the morning of May 8, 1902, follows.
+Background

+Compère-Léandre, of Afro-Caribbean descent and aged around 28 at the time of the eruption, resided on Trace Road in the eastern part of Saint-Pierre, sharing a house with the Delvaud family.